View the 2017 conference photos here.

-With an entry-into-force date of 8 September 2017 now set for IMO’s Ballast Water Management Convention, many owners and operators will be making important decisions about ballast water treatment when this conference takes place in late April.
+With an entry-into-force date of 8 September 2017 now set for IMO’s Ballast Water Management Convention, many owners and operators will be making important decisions about ballast water treatment.

-To help inform these decisions, the conference programme is being developed based on detailed discussions with many shipowners and others involved in deciding ballast water management strategy.
+To help inform these decisions, the 2017 conference programme was developed on detailed discussions with many shipowners and others involved in deciding ballast water management strategy.

-It will provide a comprehensive update on regulations, technology and management strategies dealing with cost and compliance.
-Key industry bodies will share their latest initiatives and best practice guidelines and leading technology companies will present their latest solutions.
+It provided a comprehensive update on regulations, technology and management strategies dealing with cost and compliance.
+Key industry bodies shared their latest initiatives and best practice guidelines and leading technology companies presented their latest solutions.

-Together, they will address a number of key issues, enabling delegates to learn:
+Together, they addressed a number of key issues, enabling delegates to learn:

 - How to ensure compliance with IMO and USCG regulations

 - How to deal with port state control